jagannadar/SwisscomProject/README.md

 ## Folder Structure
-.
+.<br />
-├── e2e                   # contains spec files/tests to verify
+├── e2e                   # contains spec files/tests to verify <br />
-├── fixtures              # place to store testdata that your testcase needs ├── pageactions           # contains classes which describes elements and interactions that can be performed ├── screenshots           # contains failed testcase screenshots ├── support               # contains custom commands and global configuration ├── videos                # video recordings of your test runs └── README.md
+├── fixtures              # place to store testdata that your testcase needs <br /> ├── pageactions           # contains classes which describes elements and interactions <br />
+├── screenshots           # contains failed testcase screenshots <br />
+├── support               # contains custom commands and global configuration <br />
+├── videos                # video recordings of your test runs <br />

 ## Creating Page Objects
 Page Objects represent the pages of the application and encapsulate the locators and interactions with the elements on those pages.
 Each page should have a corresponding Page Object class.